 So here’s what I did.

 All the ingredients I used are in this first pic., except for the organic mushrooms and organic chicken stock, which I remembered to add later.
 That’s chopped garlic in a jar behind the cream, but I revised it to use fresh garlic, which tastes so much better.
 I used sea salt and fresh cracked black pepper, and I used two packs of chicken sausage, not one.
+If you don’t want to use chicken sausage, that’s totally fine.
+I’ve used Traditional Boerewors in this recipe before and it was delicious.
+You can use any meat really, as long as it’s good quality and has a low-fat content.

 Here’s a video of me cooking this recipe on Good Day Wisconsin: